rookiepeng/sensorview/README.md

 - **Parallel Categories** — categorical relationships
 - **Heatmap** — 2D density

-Slot assignment *is* the enable switch.
-These figures are expensive, so a view in a slot is live, everything else is idle, and a collapsed dock computes nothing at all.
+Slot assignment is the enable switch: a view in a slot is live, everything else is idle, and a collapsed dock computes nothing.

 ### Transport and Buffering

-The frame slider is the single source of truth for time: the video element never plays on its own, it is seeked to the frame the rest of the app is showing.
-Playback runs the same path.
-Server-side and browser-side buffering progress ride as two hairlines on the transport's top edge — visible when looked for, costing no extra height either way.
+The frame slider is the single source of truth for time: the video element never plays on its own, it's seeked to whatever frame the rest of the app shows, and playback runs the same path.
+Server- and browser-side buffering progress ride as two hairlines on the transport's top edge, visible when looked for.

 ### Other